The Simple Guide to Installing Node.js using APT and NodeSource

 sudo apt upgrade

-This will upgrade all packages on your system, including Node.js.
+This will upgrade all packages on your system as usual, which now includes Node.js.

 You are now ready to run and serve Node.js apps.
 You may choose to write and/or run completely custom Node.js apps, or you may choose to go with a framework like Next.js.